A lesson about facts and opinion for McKaiser

 The readers of the M&G should be given the facts about the Clifton case and not merely the many broad accusations and assumptions that have been flying around.

 It would seem that, in his column last week, McKaiser conflates a number of legitimate issues with false accusations to paint them all with the same brush.
+There is no question that institutional racism still exists and it is a problem that affects individuals all over the world.
+We continually need to challenge racism wherever we find it, but what happened at Clifton wasn’t racism and in last week’s column McKaiser is wrong on many counts.

 He is wrong to label local ratepayers with legitimate safety concerns as “white supremacists”.
 He is wrong to dismiss the legitimate safety concerns experienced by local ratepayers and beachgoers alike from all communities as people with “racism that runs in their blood”.